-Patriot journalist Thomas Paine was with Washington’s army and was just as angry.
+Thomas Paine, a patriot journalist with Washington’s army was just as disgusted.
 He said the British left Massachusetts and the rest of New England alone and chose to invade and occupy New York and New Jersey because “New England was not infested with Tories (British sympathizers), and we are!”

 Thomas Paine was particularly angry at one “noted Tory who kept a tavern in Amboy, New Jersey”.
 According to Paine, that Tory agreed that Americans would sooner or later have to fight for independence from the British Empire.
 However, as he stood next to his 8 year old child, the Tory said he would not help George Washington’s soldiers because he wanted “peace in my day”.